German cars once had a reputation as high performance, finely engineered indestructible German tanks. That has all changed.

 But what about Volkswagen?
 Well, what about it?
 First of all, VW encompasses Porsche and Audi.
 Porsche literally shares DNA with VW.
 Audi (Auto Union) was once a purveyor of German Tank-like cars in the pre-war era.
 Today it is just a brand name for gussied up Volkswagens, with a few exceptions, such as the A8.

 Today, VW is back - and back in America with a new factory and a new de-contented version of its German cars.
-Whether this round 2 will be successful remains to be seen.
+Whether this round two will be successful remains to be seen.
 Their stated goal is to be the largest carmaker on the planet, but it looks as though they will have to duke it out with Toyota and GM first.
+(Update: the diesel scandal nearly killed VW, and the popularity of Pickups and SUVs - even overseas - has made life difficult for them).

 Audi are nice VWs, and usually made in the home country (they are imported to the port of Brunswick, right by my house, and come wrapped in silly little blankets).
 Porsche, once a bare-bones lightweight racecar, has evolved - out of necessity - into a purveyor of luxury cars and SUVs as well as high-end "exotic" cars.
 The new hardtop Cayman (a Boxster with a fixed roof) being more of a throwback to the original, simple, cheap(er) and tossable Porsche (and selling like hotcakes as a result).
 Again, German car makers had no choice but to go upmarket, as trying to compete with the Japanese on price just doesn't make any sense.